huutuan122/P4DS_Final/README.md

 * The project is about the status of airbnb in NewYork city, in 2019.
 * Source data: [New York City Airbnb Open Data](https://www.kaggle.com/dgomonov/new-york-city-airbnb-open-data?select=AB_NYC_2019.csv)

+# How to run
+* To run this project, you need to install following packages:
+* pip install pandas
+* pip install matplotlib
+* pip install seaborn
+* pip install numpy
+* click run all in your notebook.

 # Project report
 https://docs.google.com/spreadsheets/d/1gY4_YlkqIpgEpNEFalIM_uhl8vFFB0StBxZIjdVtrms/edit?usp=sharing